glynawe/awe/INSTALL.md

 ## Requirements

-A Debian-like operating system, Gnu C, Python 3, OCaml 4.05 or later, make, ar, Python markdown and the Boehm GC.
+A Debian-like operating system, Gnu C, Python 3, OCaml 4.05 or later, make, ar, markdown and the Boehm GC.

-On Windows use the Windows 10 Linux Subsystem.

-On Debian, Ubuntu or Windows install these packages:
+On Debian or Ubuntu install these packages:

      gcc ocaml-nox python3 python3-markdown binutils make libgc-dev